St. Teresa's Church

 Inside St. Teresa's Church

-This oasis of calm is extremely curious, especially due to the wall’s unusual colors and the church's distribution.
-St. Teresa's is located in the heart of Dublin, just meters away from luxury boutiques.
+This oasis of calm is extremely curious, especially due to the wall’s unusual colours and the church's distribution.
+St. Teresa's is located in the heart of Dublin, just metres away from luxury boutiques.

 Price